 PF Registration for Companies

-• Failure to register or comply with PF rules can result in penalties, interest on unpaid dues, and even legal consequences for the employer.
+• Failure to join or abide by PF rules could result in penalties and interest on dues that are not paid and even legal consequences for the employer.

 Filing and Payment Deadlines